ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 When the authorization server issues a new access token to update existing authorization information, it MUST include the specified `kid` parameter in this access token.
-A resource server MUST replace the authorization information of any existing DTLS session that is identified by this key identifier with the updated authorization information.
+A resource server MUST replace the access token associated to any existing DTLS session that is identified by this key identifier with the updated access token.

 Note:
-: By associating the access tokens with the identifier of an existing DTLS session, the authorization information can be updated without changing the cryptographic keys for the DTLS communication between the client and the resource server, i.e. an existing session can be used with updated permissions.
+: By associating the access tokens with the identifier of an existing DTLS session, the access token can be updated without changing the cryptographic keys for the DTLS communication between the client and the resource server, i.e. an existing session can be used with updated permissions.